The Worcester Hotel in a Unique Location

 Before visiting or attending an event at the hotel, please ensure you are safe to do so.
 Should you feel unwell or have symptoms of COVID-19 we kindly ask you to not attend for the safety of yourself and others.

-We would like to thank you for helping and supporting us.
+We would like to thank you for understanding and helping us to keep each other and our teams safe.

 A Worcester Hotel with a unique and commanding position on the banks of the River Severn, Diglis House Hotel is ideally situated for business, pleasure and leisure with Worcester Cathedral, Royal Worcester Porcelain Museum, The Commandery Civil War Centre, historic Friar Street, The High Street with other fascinating and historical attractions just moments away.
 An illuminated towpath and nearby footbridge provide a circular walk or jog and, the quaint Diglis Locks has shops and dining options available as well as a gym which Hotel guests have unlimited access to during their stay.
 And for the sporting guest Worcester Racecourse, County Cricket Ground and Rugby Club are close by.